didntpay/OFA_Aimbot/README.md

 Aim bot that doesn't require finding the game's memory address nor anything internal.

 # Abstract
-dfasdfhis project is for study purpose only, not for commercial uses.
+This project is for study purpose only, not for commercial uses.
 In order for the scripts in main folder to work, you must download python(3.6 is the version I am using) as well as modules listed below
   * Tensorflow(GPU recommended)
     * Additional packages are required.
 Please checkout https://www.tensorflow.org/install/gpu for more